hugofalkman/Pairs/README.md

 # Pairs
-### SwiftUI Live project restructured to MVVM architecture
+### SwiftUI Live project restructured using the MVVM architecture

 This repository starts from the "SwiftUI Live: Building an app from scratch" demo at https://www.youtube.com/watch?v=SroTB1buuD0 .
 (The code is  available here https://github.com/twostraws/SwiftOnSundays/tree/main/022%20Pairs )